 The Academy Trust company occupies land and buildings, under licence, which are owned by the Diocese of St Albans.
 The Diocese are the providers of the academy on the same basis as when the academy was a maintained school.
 This continuing permission of the Diocese is pursuant to, and subject to, the Diocese's charitable objects, and is part of the Church's contribution since 1847 to provide State funded education in partnership with the State.
 The licence delegates aspects of the management of the land and buildings to the Academy Trust company for the time being, but does not vest any rights over the land in the Academy Trust company.
-The Diocese have given an undertaking to the Secretary of State that they will not give the Academy Trust company less than two years notice to terminate the occupation of the land (including buildings).
-Having considered the matrix under which the Academy Trust occupies the land and buildings the Trustees have concluded that the value of the land and buildings occupied by the Academy Trust company will not be recognised on the Balance Sheet of the company.
+The Diocese have given an undertaking to the Secretary of State that they will not give the Academy Trust company less than two years notice to terminate the occupation of the land and buildings the Trustees have concluded that the value of the land and buildings occupied by the Academy Trust company will not be recognised on the Balance Sheet of the company.
 This conclusion is contrary to the presumption expressed in the Academies Accounts Direction.